danhbear/resume/resume.md

 I'm a software developer with an interest in user-facing products and services.
 I enjoy building and prototyping things quickly.
 My ideal is to execute new ideas while working on a variety of components and technologies at the same time -- apps, sites, and services.

-I like experimenting with new languages and frameworks.
 Lately I've been using JavaScript, CoffeeScript, Python, Objective-C, and Ruby, but I have experience in C#, Java, ActionScript, C/C++, and SQL.
 My recent project focus has been building content navigation and video playback applications for living room devices, using web technologies with data-driven server interactions.

 I strive to be an independent worker and capable leader.
 When I have free time, I enjoy family, playing guitar, cooking, taking my dogs hiking, and reading fiction.